Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

 				* It will print the uri
 				* It will use the uri to get the supposed `.jpg` file and **use the metadata of that image to retrieve the artist** with the `getArtist` function
 				* it will print the artist
-				* It will create an `xmlPath` that is `/credits/` + the artist found earlier + `_creds.xml`
+				* It will create an `xmlPath` that is `/credits/` + the **artist found earlier** + `_creds.xml`
 				* It will use the function `addViewTo` to build the file from the `xmlpath`
 					* This seems to be how the XXE is run on the server
 	* **TLDR: From the code analysis I found that the *uri of the image in the xml file* and *the artist found in the metadata* need to be modified to execute the XXE**
 		* So the in addition to the xml file, I will need a modified image
 	* Using `exiftool` on an image I downloaded from the site, I was able to see the Author tag
-	* knowing that what is returned is appended between `/credits/AUTHOR_cre`
+		* knowing that what is returned is appended as `/credits/AUTHOR_creds.xml` I figured I could change this for path traversal
+		* I changed the Author tag from `woodenk` to `../home/woodenk/hackerfox` so that I can place my modified `.xml` file in the woodenk home directory with: `exiftool greg.jpg -Artist='../home/woodenk/hackerfox'`
+	* Now that I know the Java app will be looking for `hackerfox_creds.xml` in the home directory, I can create that with a previously downloaded export.xml file
+	* I added the XXE payload from hacktricks and changed the `ENTITY` to `hackerfox` and the `SYSTEM` to ``